 Technical Boy, played by Bruce Langley, would like you to believe that he is above everything and anything human.
 He’s the future, he’s what’s new, and he’s what will remain after the Old Gods and the humans currently on this planet wither away and die.
 But that’s not true.
 Not one bit.

-In “The Greatest Story Ever Told” we got to meet Technical Boys OG worshipper.
+In “The Greatest Story Ever Told” we got to meet Technical Boys OG worshiper.
 This young man, whose mind and love for technology, acted as the spark that gave birth to this New God.
-And when said God went to go and check on his OG worshipper it was clear that this man was also the ONLY person in the world he considers a friend.
+And when said God went to go and check on his OG worshiper it was clear that this man was also the ONLY person in the world he considers a friend.
 It was in the way that he held himself, the way he performed, and tried to put on a show for his “friend.”
 He wanted to impress him.

 Seeing Mr. World come in and draw the praise and attention away from Tech Boy, allowed us to see that even someone as over the top as him can actually feel.
 It was clear across his face and no matter how Tech Boy tries to rationalize or shake it off, he was devastated and heartbroken that his “friend” wouldn’t even look at him.
 Something was robbed from him with an ease he didn’t even know was possible and he ran because knew that this was the end.

 It’s kind of fucked up but also brilliant writing that this is the moment we got to see the soft underbelly of Tech Boy.
 This New God wants worship, absolutely.
 But he also wants companionship and someone to share his brilliant mind with.
 He’s like you, like me, and like any God out there.
-And the fact that he’s fought too hard to keep his OG worshipper a secret means that he is fascinated and ashamed of what he feels and sees in his “friend.”
+And the fact that he’s fought too hard to keep his OG worshiper a secret means that he is fascinated and ashamed of what he feels and sees in his “friend.”

 Tech Boy’s imprisonment isn’t going to fair well for Mr. World.
 The former thought they were on the same team.
 And if Tech Boy can be thrown away so easily by the latter, he’s not gonna come crawling and begging to be part of the New Gods dream team.
 Nope.
 Maybe it’s time to create his own side or check out what the Old Gods are all about.